 And ensure you are ready with your packed lunch since.
 This is because there is uncertainty about the time you will take to see the elusive gorillas.

-Being wild animals in their natural habitat, seeing these gorillas so easily may not be guaranteed, as they tend to move as far in search of food.
-Even those which are allocated to the physically fit and energetic tourists, that are always regarded as strenuous to track, may be easily tracked on a particular day which makes gorilla tracking experience in Uganda both unpredictable and interesting.
+Because of their nature as wild animals in their habitat, seeing them so easily may not be guaranteed, as they tend to move as far in search of food.
+Even those which are allocated to the physically fit and energetic tourists, that are always regarded as strenuous to track, may be easily tracked on a particular day which makes gorilla tracking experience in Uganda so unpredictable and interesting.

 If you do not trust your fitness, please endeavor to let your guide know such that he may help you in hiring a porter at the park gate.
 A porter is hired at a fee between $15 to $20 depending on the weight of the luggage.

 The overall length of your hike to track the mountain gorillas will vary depending on how far the gorillas have moved being wild animals.
-It may take as little time as 30 minutes to find your gorilla family and as long as five to seven hours.
+It may take as little time as 30 minutes to find your gorilla family or as long as 5 to 7 hours.

 It is also advisable that you carry some energy giving snacks and bottled mineral water to quench your thirst and give you more energy in case of extensive gorilla treks.

-Love Uganda safaris is here to ensure a successful gorilla tracking safari tour in Uganda. we anticipate it will be the best of those Uganda safaris you will choose to undertake.
+Love Uganda safaris is here to ensure a successful gorilla trekking safari in Uganda. we anticipate it will be the best of those Uganda safari packages you will choose to undertake.